Required Training through CITI

 Cooperative Research (Single IRB)

 The definition of cooperative research is any research project that involves more than one institution.
 At this time, UVM IRB will not act as a lead single IRB nor will it rely on external IRBs for any non-NIH funded projects as there are insufficient resources.
+Institutional Officials have decided that UVM will subcontract with Western IRB for single IRB services where UVM researchers wish to be the lead single IRB for their NIH proposals.
 Read the information below for details.

 Federalwide Assurance (FWA) & IRB Registration